Adoption Scam Charges in Solano County, CA

 If you are accused of any criminal activities related to an adoption, whether defrauding prospective parents, failing to provide the legally required documents, charging exorbitant fees, offering children for adoption with no intention of following through for financial gain, during the pre-adoption process or any other type of adoption scam, the consequences can be very severe in a conviction.
 You need legal representation from a highly qualified Solano County criminal attorney as early as possible after your arrest.

-today if you are facing adoption scam charges.
+Contact us today if you are facing adoption scam charges.